Tokke1111ALT/GeoFS-FriendList/README.md

 Color indication (green/black) for online/offline status
 Automatic updates every 2 minutes

+## Feature ideas
+Teleport to friend
+Marking them on map
+Name color in-game
+Private chat box (Groups chats)
+(Distance from you to friend)

 ## UI Location
 After installation, a friends icon will appear next to the player count in GeoFS.
 Click it to open the friend list panel.